9 Essential Herbs for Your Home Apothecary + Soothing Tea Recipes

 To treat cuts, scrapes, burns, and bug bites: Apply neat, or for more sensitive skin you may dilute this with one to two drops of a carrier oil (Organic Jojoba or coconut oil).

-To treat shock, anxiety, depression or to promote relaxation: You may also brew lavender as a tea by boiling the dried leaves and water.
-Another lovely option is to diffuse this in an oil diffuser or in a Salt Inhaler.
-Lastly, this may also be applied, as a massage oil when mixed with a carrier oil.
+To treat shock, anxiety, depression or to promote relaxation: You may also brew lavender as a tea by boiling the dried leaves.
+Another option is to diffuse the Lavender essential oil in a diffuser or in a Salt Inhaler.
+Lastly, you may add a few drops to your bath to promote relaxation, or mix with a carrier oil to use in massage.

 2. Ginger